UV420 Plasma Grow Light

 |Dimensions||400 x 400 x 195mm|

 |Ambient Operating Temperature||0oC to 35oC|

-Offering flexible spectral outputs, Ceravision's HEP plasma lighting offers added-value and economic solutions in horticulture grow-lighting and other commercial applications.
+Delivering flexible spectral outputs, plasma lighting offers practical economic solutions in horticulture and other applications requiring natural solar levels of UV-A and UV-B, or UV-C for sterilisation.

-HEP Plasma Lighting Technology
+Plasma Light Technology

 Ceravision maintains an extensive Intellectual Property (“IP”) portfolio comprising Patents, Trade Marks and Design Rights.